chkat/MPFI.jl/docs/src/index.md

 # MPFI.jl

-`MPFI`is a package that provides support for arbitrary precision interval arithmetic using the MPFI library.
-The `BigInterval` type represents an interval with arbitrary precision floating-point endpoints.
+`MPFI.jl` is a Julia wrapper for the [MPFI](https://perso.ens-lyon.fr/nathalie.revol/software.html) (Multiple Precision Floating-Point Interval) C library, which provides interval arithmetic with arbitrary precision, based on [MPFR](https://www.mpfr.org/).
+This package enables Julia users to perform high-precision interval computations seamlessly.

+## Features

+- **Arbitrary Precision**: Perform interval arithmetic with precision limited only by available memory, thanks to MPFI’s reliance on MPFR.
+- **Compatibility**: Ideal for users porting code from other languages that already use MPFI or MPFR.

+- **Validated Numerical Computations**: Ensure reliable bounds for computations to maintain rigor in scientific and engineering applications.
+- **DynamicPolynomials Integration**: You can use `MPFI.jl` in combination with the `DynamicPolynomials` package to create polynomials with interval coefficients, differentiate them, and evaluate them at other intervals.

 ## Installation

-To use the `MPFI` package, you need to have acces to PACE Julia Registry and to have activated it for your Julia installation.
+To use the `MPFI.jl` package, you need to have acces to PACE Julia Registry and to have activated it for your Julia installation.
 See [here](https://pace.gitlabpages.inria.fr/software/) for instructions